 Medicare availability extends to individuals who are 65 years old or older.
 It also covers individuals of any age who suffer from End-Stage Renal Disease (ESRD), which is kidney failure that requires specific care, including dialysis or a kidney transplant.
 Medicare also serves as limited-term coverage for people on Social Security Disability Insurance.

-There are two parts to Medicare coverage: Part A, which is hospital insurance, and Part B, which is medical insurance.
+There are two parts to Medicare coverage: Medicare Part A, which is hospital insurance, and Medicare Part B, which is medical insurance.
 For individuals age 65 or older to qualify for premium-free Part A coverage, they must meet these requirements:

 - You or your spouse must have paid Medicare taxes via employer tax withholding for at least ten years.